tableau/connector-plugin-sdk/docs/ui.md

 `<port-prompt value="Port: " default="5432" />`

 ## Define custom vendor attributes
-Vendors can add customized attributes (fields) to their connector plug-in by using the vendor attributes.
+Vendors can add customized attributes (fields) to their connector plugin by using the vendor attributes.

 These fields have a custom label and can be used for attributes in the connection strings that are not available in the attribute list.
-You can currently add three custom fields in your connector plug-in.
+You can currently add three custom fields in your connector plugin.

 To add a custom vendor attribute for an ODBC-based connector, you must modify these files:
 - connection-dialog.tcd